-Lewis and Clark State Recreation Areais located on the South Dakota (north) side of Lewis and Clark Lake.
+- Lewis and Clark State Recreation Area is located on the north side of Lewis and Clark Lake.
 This state park encompasses nearly 1,100 acres and comprises three areas--Lewis and Clark Recreation Area, Chief White Crane Recreation Area and Pierson Ranch Recreation Area.
 A valid state park entry permit applies.

-Spirit Mound Historic Prairie, five miles north of Vermillion, SD, along state route 19, offers over 300 acres of prairie being restored.
+- Spirit Mound Historic Prairie, five miles north of Vermillion, SD, along state route 19, offers a 320-acre restored prairie being surrounding the mound.
 There is a small parking lot, interpretive signs and a 3/4-mile hiking trail to the summit.
-The new state park is a prime location along the Lewis and Clark National Historic Trail.
+The state park is a prime location along the Lewis and Clark National Historic Trail.
 No admission fee.

-The W. H. Over Museum in Vermillion houses the state's largest collection of natural and cultural history items.
-The museum features exhibits on American Indians, settlement of the Dakotas in the mid-1800s, and on the plants, animals and environment of the region.
+- : Located in Vermillion, SD, the museum houses the state's largest collection of natural and cultural history items featuring exhibits on American Indians, settlement of the Dakotas in the mid-1800s, and on the plants, animals and environment of the region.